 Bug Causes Tailstrikes on US Flights

 According to the subsequent investigation, it was discovered that a bug was responsible for this incident: according to the Seattle Times, these 'tailstrikes' happened after a software error in a program sold by a Swedish company called DynamicSource.
-This program is supposed to provide fundamental weight and balance information that pilots enter into their flight computers, to help determine, for example, how much thrust the engines will provide and how fast the plane will be available for take-off.
+This program is supposed to provide key weight and balance information that pilots enter into their flight computers, to help determine, for example, how much thrust the engines will provide and how fast the plane will be available for take-off.
 In this particular case, the error ended up transmitting incorrect data that seriously underestimated the weight of both aircraft.

 The original article via Gizmodo can be read here.